How to Reduce Acid Reflux and Prevent Heartburn

 How to reduce acid reflux with medication

-Over-the-counter reflux medication is one of the most common methods used to address heartburn when symptoms appear.
+Over-the-counter reflux medication is one of the most common methods to address heartburn.
 If you don’t have a prescription from your doctor, you’ll likely have the following over-the-counter options to choose from:

-Another way to reduce heartburn symptoms when they arise is to eat foods that neutralize your stomach acid5, such as:
+Certain foods can reduce heartburn symptoms.
+Better to eat foods that neutralize your stomach acid, such as:

 • Ginger